Chandana-Analytics/Retail-Business-Performance-Intelligence/README.md

 ## Project Overview

-Retail Business Performance Intelligence is a business intelligence project built using the **Online Retail II** dataset to analyze sales performance, customer purchasing behaviour, product performance, and revenue trends.
+**Retail Business Performance Intelligence** is a business intelligence project built using the **Online Retail II** dataset to analyze sales performance, customer purchasing behaviour, product performance, and revenue trends.

 This project extends the **Retail Customer Behavior Analysis** SQL project.
-The SQL phase focused on preparing the data through profiling, cleaning, customer analysis, RFM segmentation, and the development of a reporting layer in Snowflake.
+The SQL phase focused on preparing the data through profiling, cleaning, customer behaviour analysis, RFM segmentation, and the development of a reporting layer in Snowflake.
 Building on that foundation, Power BI was used to transform the analytical outputs into an interactive dashboard that enables business users to monitor business performance and explore insights through dynamic visualizations.

 The dashboard combines Snowflake SQL for data preparation with Power BI for reporting, providing a practical solution for analyzing retail business performance from multiple perspectives.

 ---

-## Business Problem
+# Business Problem

-Retail businesses generate large amounts of transactional data every day, but raw data alone does not provide meaningful business information.
+Retail businesses generate large volumes of transactional data every day, but raw transaction data alone does not provide meaningful business information.

-Business users need a reporting solution that helps them answer important questions such as:
+Business users need answers to questions such as:

 - How is the business performing overall?
 - Which customers generate the highest revenue?